51Degrees/documentation/src/features/clientsideevidence.md

 @Elementproperties include a 'Type' property that indicates the type of the data represented by the property's values.

-JavaScript properties are simply properties that have their Type set to 'Javascript'.
+JavaScript properties are simply properties that have their Type set to 'JavaScript'.
 The value of such a property should be a snippet of JavaScript code that, when run on the client device, will determine something about the device and then set a cookie to record the value.